A+ A-

 Legislation is clear that the amount charged must not exceed the reasonable costs of providing the service, and we will not use the fee to generate profit to fund other areas of work.

-How will the new fees be used?
+How are the fees used?

-The fees are set on a cost recovery basis and will be used to fund the accreditation work for which they’re being charged, carried out by ARB and the Accreditation Committee which operates independently from the Board.
+The fees are set on a cost recovery basis and are used to fund the accreditation work for which they’re being charged, carried out by ARB and the Accreditation Committee which operates independently from the Board.
 This work covers the consideration of new applications for accreditation, accreditation reviews, and requests for changes to existing qualifications.
 It includes the process of assessing data returns and the quality assurance process as a whole and organising tailored visits to institutions when needed.

 Can ARB reduce the fee for smaller learning providers?